yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-bcr/index.md

     "./xbdefix.mp4"
   >}}

 With that out of the way, let's talk about performance.
-Of course metrics will vary greatly depending of the hardware and API in use.
+Of course, metrics will vary greatly depending on the hardware and API in use.
-Here are some examples measured after a couple of runs in the most demanding or common areas of the games listed.
+Here are some examples measured after a couple of runs in the most demanding or common areas of the games listed:

-Nvidia, in this example represented by an RTX3070, shows up to 84% improved performance in OpenGL
+Nvidia, in this example represented by an RTX3070, shows up to 84% improved performance in OpenGL.
 {{< imgs
     "./nvbench.png| "
   >}}